Beatress/wiggleVerse/README.md

 As of current, too much functionality is in the Client class.
 A future refactor would move more of it to the IRC class.
 This would be greatly helpful before trying to implement multiple server support.

+## Known bug
+This application causes a small display bug in the terminal that it's ran in after `/quit` - you can close and reopen the terminal, or just type `reset` to fix it

 ## Future Features
 This is a rather bare bones client created as a capstone project for my software development academy.
 There are many features that I would have liked to develop, including but not limited to:
 * SSL support